dhruvesh-patel/spring-boot-aws-sqs/README.md

 This repo demonstrates how to send message on AWS SQS queue and then consume message using java 11 based spring boot application and spring cloud aws messaging.
-For Event-driven architectures and asynchonous communication AWS SQS offers a way achieve loose-coupling across multiple services or apps.
+For Event-driven architectures and asynchronous communication AWS SQS offers a way achieve loose-coupling across multiple services or apps.

 Pre-requisite:
 1) JDK 11